Therapeutic Grounding Techniques For Anxiety Management And Overall Mental Health

 Physical exercise and mental health are closely tied.
 It can be important to find a way to practice movement, whether big or small.
 You may run in place, stretch your body section by section, or go for a walk.
 As you move, pay attention to how your body feels and what sensations you’re experiencing.
 Listen to the sounds that the movement creates.

-How to put grounding exercises into practice
+How to put grounding techniques such as breathing exercises and mindfulness meditation into practice

 Once you’ve selected a few grounding techniques that feel most appropriate for you, prepare yourself to use them as needed.
 Here are a few ways to put them into practice: